Triple alliance negotiations: Military negotiations

 The circumstances of military negotiations were immediately problematic, with the West sending low-ranking negotiators that had no power to make decisions on the spot (for example, admiral Drax, the head of the British delegation, had no written powers to negotiate whatsoever), at the same time their positions back home allowed them to potentially stay in Moscow for a very long time.
 On the Soviet side, the discussions were headed by Kliment Voroshilov, the Commissar of Defense formally authorized to sign the agreement.
 The Western delegations were sent on a slow merchant ship, and arrived in Leningrad only on 9 August.
-The crucial miliary issue for discussion was the ability for the Red Army to pass through Poland and Romania in order to fight the Germans, with Soviets trying to secure such permission for years previously as a military supplement to the Franco-Soviet pact.
+The crucial military issue for discussion was the ability for the Red Army to pass through Poland and Romania in order to fight the Germans, with Soviets trying to secure such permission for years previously as a military supplement to the Franco-Soviet pact.

 The problem of passage surfaced very quickly once the talks started on 12 August, with Voroshilov asking a blunt question, "would the Red Army be allowed to cross into Poland and Rumania in the event of the German aggression?"
 The Franco-British response was that, once under attack, these countries would allow Red Army in, and, in any case, USSR should negotiate with Poles and Romanians directly.
 Voroshilov responded that these countries were allies of Britain and France, thus the persuasion was up to Paris and London.